THE TENNESSEE REAL ESTATE LAW AND PRACTICE SECTION OF THE 2020 CHAMBERS USA REGIONAL REAL ESTATE GUIDE WAS ORIGINALLY PUBLISHED HERE.

 4.5 Agreements with Local or Governmental Authorities

 It is possible in Tennessee to enter into agreements with local or governmental authorities or agencies or utility suppliers in order to facilitate a development project.
 Such arrangements typically take the form of participation agreements or development agreements with the applicable municipality or utility or even the planning department in order to effectuate certain types of projects – eg, parks, roads, infrastructure, and other public developments that can be built more efficiently with the use of a private developer.
-These arrangements are often complicated because of state procurement and public competitive bidding requirements.

 4.6 Enforcement of Restrictions on Development and Designated Use